borgbackup/borg/docs/deployment/pull-backup.rst

     borg extract /borgrepo::archive PATH

-to partially restore whatever we like.
+to restore whatever we like partially.
 Finally, do the clean-up:

 ::